-Within the CAPE-OPEN 2018 Annual Meeting, Michael HLAVINKA (Bryan Research & Engineering) presented (PDF, 338 Kbytes) the activity report of the Methods & Tools Special Interest Group over the period from October 2017 till September 2018.
+Within the CAPE-OPEN 2018 Annual Meeting, Michael HLAVINKA (Bryan Research & Engineering) presented (access PDF here, 338 Kbytes) the activity report of the Methods & Tools Special Interest Group over the period from October 2017 till September 2018.
 Bill BARRETT (U.S. Environmental Protection Agency), leader of the M&T SIG, was unable to attend: he prepared the report together with the other core members of the SIG, including Michael HLAVINKA.

 Michael begins by listing the current membership in the Methods & Tools SIG where the core members are highlighted.
 Core members are regularly attending the meetings called by the M&T SIG: three conference calls per month.
 The Methods & Tools SIG is faced with a large amount of work and appeals for new members to help with the tasks at hand.